morhilai/ravendb-jvm-tutorials/README.md

 * [BLOB handling - attachments]()
 * [Queries]()

-## RavenDB community edition install
+## How to Install RavenDB Community Edition
-Installing RavenDB is pretty straightforward:
 1. Download the zip bundle from https://ravendb.net/download and unzip in a local drive folder
 2. Register a community edition free license from https://ravendb.net/buy
 3. In PowerShell, start either .\run.ps1 (console mode app) or .\setup-as-service.ps1 (service mode app) and follow the installation instructions
-4. Once installed RavenDB Studio will show up in web browser, open "About" tab and register your license  ????
+4. Once installed, the RavenDB Studio will automatically launch in your default browser.
+Open the 'about' tab to register your license.
-5. Create your first NoSQL database.
+5. Create your first database.

 ## How to run the demo
-Once RavenDB is installed, create a database with the name `Hospital`.
+Once RavenDB is installed, run a server instance on port 18080.
+Type 'openbrowser' to launch the studio in your default browser.
+Use the studio to [create a database](https://ravendb.net/docs/article-page/4.2/csharp/studio/server/databases/create-new-database/general-flow) with the name `Hospital`.
 In the project root, there is an import file `hospital.ravendbdump`.
 Follow [these instructions](https://ravendb.net/docs/article-page/4.1/java/studio/database/settings/import-data-file) to import `hospital.ravendbdump` into 'Hospital'.

 Project code sources must be fetched from GitHub using the following git tool command:
 ```